Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedFeaturesFraud.md

 ## Configuration

-Configuration in Marketplace will allow for the application of controls at a more granular level than Payeezy.
+Configuration in CLX will allow for the application of controls at a more granular level than Payeezy.
 Controls can be assigned by transaction type (Purchase, Refund, etc.) or status (All vs. Approved).

 In Payeezy, the currency was set at the terminal/outlet MID vs. each control.
-In Marketplace, currency is required to be selected for each control.
+In CLX, currency is required to be selected for each control.

 ---